Formaleuros, Formalbitcoins, and Virtual Monies: A classification scheme of (imaginative) definitions

 \subsection{Is there a remaining definitional problem for money?}

-We mention three aspects of money and of its use that may call for a more systematic approach to definition from the point of view of semantics in computer science. \begin{description} \item {\bf{circulation of money.}} One needs to define in what sense there is circulation of money, what kind of topology must be assumed.
+We mention a number of aspects of money and of its use that may call for a more systematic approach to definition from the point of view of semantics in computer science. \begin{description} \item {\bf{circulation of money.}} One needs to define in what sense there is circulation of money, what kind of topology must be assumed.
 Is that notion still applicable with digital money?
 How to deal with credit money?
-Circulation theory provides the underpinning of conservation laws for money.
-Circulation theory is additionally complicated because of iterated interest (see \cite{BergstraMiddelburg2009}). \item {\bf{circulation velocity.}} Although at first sight the notion of a circulation velocity of money makes intuitive sense it reasonable to compare it with the concept of execution speed for computer programs on computers.
+Circulation theory provides the underpinning of conservation laws for money. \item {\bf{circulation velocity.}} It is illuminating to compare the notion of (money) circulation velocity with the concept of execution speed for computer programs on computers.
 Now a meaningful definition of execution speed for a program requires a thorough definition of the execution of a program at the first place and such definitions are not easy to provide.
 Once the necessary details are added intuition gradually degrades.
 In the case of money circulation velocity of coins is a different matter from circulation speed of bank accounts.
-For any application in economic theory needs to define an average circulation velocity for all simultaneously existing instances of each money class during some time interval.
+For any application in economic theory one needs to define an average circulation velocity for all simultaneously existing instances of each money class during some time interval.
 For coins and banknotes the phenomenon of change may lead to irrelevant movements that induce an overestimation of the `intended notion of circulation velocity'.
 This latter definitional task is of comparable difficulty to the problem of defining execution speed for a computer, say a multiple pipe-lined machine architecture running a multi-thread.
 Such definitions have turned out to be notoriously hard to provide (see e.g. \cite{BergstraMiddelburg2007b}).

+In any case circulation velocity is an endogenous, i.e. a property that can only indirectly be influenced property by modifying exogenous properties according to many authors. \item{\bf{physical location of money.}} The concept of physical location of money class instances is not even easy for coins and banknotes.
+It becomes more difficult with bank accounts and electronic monies.

+\item{\bf{Formaleuros and formalbitcoins.}} If one intends to develop theory about a particular money such as the Euro or Bitcoin, then one is interested in stating facts which are more general only to specialize to actual monies in a final stage.
+Most reasoning is performed about a formal model of a money (and its money-items) rather than about a money proper.